medhini/FirstSteps/README.md

 PDOWN for Pen Down

+HOME to get back to the centre of the screen

+CLEAR to clear the screen of all lines

 NOTE : You can also write a list of commands and feed it to the program to generate the desired drawing in one go